Fastify 中文文档 (latest — v4.28.1)

 • add the additional properties to the Error instance

-Notice that if the returned status code is not in the response schema list, the default behaviour will be applied.
+Notice that if the returned status code is not in the response schema list, the default behavior will be applied.

 fastify.get('/', {